 When you have your child on a special diet for healing, or maybe just to get them away from all the junk in their world, often one of the biggest obstacles is their own beloved Grandma and Grandpa.
 I know that we can all be guilty at times of wanting to ‘make kids happy’ with a special treat, but the problem is, it’s no longer ‘special’ when they’re getting it every day!
 For the times when you need to be especially strict about what goes into your children’s mouths, you may consider sending along the Feingold Association article below to your family members or close friends.

-- They were both from around the same era (OK, Price was actually almost 30 years older than Feingold…)
+- They were both from around the same era (Price was about 30 years older than Feingold…)

 - Both tirelessly studied the role nutrition plays in our health.

 - Both have strong intelligent women championing their cause: Jane Hersey from the Feingold Association, and Sally Fallon Morell from the Weston A. Price Foundation.

 - Both have vibrant, thriving organizations providing great resources and information in their name to a world more and more desperate for healing (as our food supply becomes scarier by the day).

 The following article is reprinted here with permission from the Feingold Association.
 (Be sure to see my little disclaimer at the end.)